On one of the earliest, if not the earliest, marathon held in Pyongyang.

 To this day North Korea maintains the original Korean spelling of ‘marathon’ (마라손) as opposed to the modern spelling used in South Korea (마라톤).

 Interested in running a marathon in Pyongyang?
 Check out Koryo Tours' marathon tours.
-Sign up before 31 July for an early bird special.
+Koryo Tours is the official travel partners for amateur participants in the marathon.